Susan Tose Spencer

-Susan Tose Spencer (born August 1, 1941) is an American businesswoman, lawyer, and former vice president of the Philadelphia Eagles.
+Susan Tose Spencer (August 1, 1941 – March 24, 2025) was an American businesswoman and lawyer who was vice president of the Philadelphia Eagles.

 Early life

-Born in Newark, New Jersey on August 1, 1941, Spencer is the daughter of Leonard Tose and his first wife Jayne.
+Born in Newark, New Jersey, on August 1, 1941, Spencer was one of two daughters of Leonard Tose and his first wife, Jayne Esther Orensten (1919–2012).
 After graduating from Boston University, Spencer married Ira Schneider, who worked in public relations.
 They had one daughter.
 Spencer earned a Master's degree in Education/Economics from Hofstra University and spent five years as a junior high school teacher in East Meadow, New York.
 In 1971, following her divorce from Schneider, Spencer moved to Lighthouse Point, Florida, where she started a business designing, manufacturing, and selling tennis dresses.
 The business ended due to a disagreement between Spencer and her business partner Dennis Kalodish.

 Philadelphia Eagles

 At the age of 35, Spencer, who had married sporting-goods salesman Harold Fletcher, began attending Villanova University School of Law.
 While a student she also served as a paralegal for Joseph Alioto, who was representing her father in an antitrust lawsuit.
 After graduating she joined the firm of Astor, Weiss, and Newman and served as a legal counsel for the Philadelphia Eagles, which were owned by her father.
 Spencer advised the team on stadium leases, grievances, arbitration cases, and the structuring of player contracts and represented the organization before the Philadelphia City Council during public hearings regarding the city's lease with the Philadelphia Stars of the rival United States Football League.
 In 1982 she was promoted to vice president.

 The 1982 NFL strike cost the Eagles revenue from seven games and placed the team in a difficult financial situation.
 Shortly after the season ended, Spencer took over the day-to-day operations of the team.
 She worked to cut expenses in an effort to make the team more appealing to potential minority partners (The club had $33 million in liabilities and Tose personally owed creditors $9.1 million).
 Cost-saving measures introduced by Spencer included installing a time clock, eliminating the media's pregame buffet and the steak and seafood Monday afternoon brunch, and replacing the team's jumbo jet with a smaller plane.
 She also dismissed a number of longtime employees, including general manager Jim Murray, business manager Jim Borden, sales and marketing director Sam Procopio, assistant ticket manager Bob Ellis, secretary Gertrude Kelly, and Barbara Meindl who oversaw the Eagle's charitable fundraising.
 Spencer inherited Murray's duties as general manager, although head coach Marion Campbell oversaw football operations.